 Congress also has created two loan limits.
 Lifetime (or aggregate) limits have always been in place on federal loan eligibility.
 As well, new regulations as of July 1, 2013, limit subsidized loan eligibility to any new borrowers.
 Once a student has borrowed for a period equivalent to 150% of their program, they cannot receive subsidized (interest-free while in school) Federal Direct Loans.
 Any subsidized loans previously received also become unsubsidized (interest-bearing while in school) at that point.

 Students who reach these limits, even if approved for federal aid eligibility in an academic progress appeal, will not be eligible to have their Pell Grant, subsidized loan, or aggregate loan eligibility extended.
-So a student could be approved on appeal yet remain ineligible for aid.
+So a student could be approved via an academic progress appeal yet remain ineligible for aid programs.
+Cumulative Pell usage and student borrowing information is available through the National Student Loan Data System.

 Finally, UC employees as well as their spouses, domestic partners, and dependents receiving UC tuition remission are subject to a specific tuition remission satisfactory progress policy related to their eligibility for receiving that benefit.
 Though the remission progress policy mirrors the federal policy, there are some slight differences and a separate appeal process.
 Students may be deemed eligible for federal aid but not remission and vice versa.